During the Mastectomy Procedure

 - The surgeon makes an incision depending on the planned procedure.

 - The surgeon removes the underlying breast tissue.
 This breast tissue is removed and sent to a pathology laboratory for analysis.
-A pathologist examines the tissue under a microscope to determine if it is benign (noncancerous) or malignant (cancerous).
+A pathologist examines the tissue under a microscope to determine the extent of the cancer or, in the case of a prophylactic mastectomy, determine if it is benign (noncancerous) or malignant (cancerous).

 - The skin is closed with stitches or staples.